micene09/scarlett/README.md

 ### RestError

-This class extends the default JavaScript Error, it require a template on constructor to qualify a response body, usually provided by backend API's handled exceptions.
+This class extends the default JavaScript Error, it requires a template on constructor to qualify a response body, usually provided by backend API's handled exceptions.

-When a request has an error, you will find an instance of `RestError` as a property named **error** on `IResponse` object.
-If the `throw` flag is enabled, this instance will be used to with the Javascript native `throw` keyword.
+When a request's response has an error, you will find an instance of `RestError` as a property named **error** on `IResponse` object.
+If the `throw` flag is enabled, the library will internally `throw` it.

 If you expect a model for your error, you can provide its interface as follows: